lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 * By default, all classes that don't naturally show up in the game are removed from the pool when randomizing classes.
 That is, a large chunk of female classes (thief, mercenary, myrmidon, cavalier, nomad, wyvern knight, shaman, and armor knight, I think) will not show up.
 I'd rather things work well, then deal with glitches.
 * Figuring out mappings for reverse recruitment is a bit difficult due to a high chance of Isadora and Vaida getting demoted into classes that may be buggy.
 We'll roll with it for now and see how badly it breaks. **EDIT: I've settled for using Hector mode as the basis for reverse recruitment (with slight modifications for less issues).**
 * Need a solution for Athos in Reverse Recruitment, as he starts with no stats, and in a unique class that can't promote.
 Will probably have to create a special class for him.
+* There seems to be a problem with Lyn mode in Chapter 7 where the victory condition seems to be to seize when it normally is to defeat Heintz.
+Defeating Heintz does nothing, but the spot above where the shaman near your starting position is can be seized, ending the chapter.
+This seems to be an issue with the Tutorial Killer Patch I'm using.
+Will look into fixing this one.

 ### FE8 Notes